Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 And tenant B sends 40 req/min

-When rate-limit hook applies restriction
+When the rate-limit hook applies the limit

-And tenant B keeps base quota
+And tenant B retains the base quota

 And evidence contains tenant_id, limit_reason, and expires_at

-• presence of a cooldown window.
+• the presence of a cooldown window.

 Summary